All Classes and Interfaces

 Utility class to help with random numbers.

-Two-dimensional rectangle with coordinates defined with float precision.
+Immutable two-dimensional rectangle with float precision.

 The renderer acts as the entry point from the application to the underlying platform, managing the animation loop, graphics, audio, and input.